It’s Seriously Uncool to Declaw Your Cat

 Another horror, in my opinion.
 Have you ever declawed a cat?

 I have performed a handful of onychectomies (declaw procedures) during my clinical career.
 It’s not a procedure to take lightly, and I strongly advocate for multimodal pain management along with strict post-surgical instructions for these cases.
 Also, it’s best to understand the reasoning behind the request.
 I do not view declawing as an option to address undesirable scratching, such as to protect furniture.
-However, I will consider it for medical reasons — whether for the cat or, on rare occasions, the owner.
+However, I will consider it for medical reasons — whether for the cat or, on rare occasions, the pet parent.

 What kind of medical reasons?